Why do I have to sign a waiver?

 Why should I join a club?

 The motto of Volkssporting is “FUN, FITNESS AND FRIENDSHIP” in a non-competitive atmosphere.
 Joining a club is a great way to stay fit and healthy or just to meet new friends.
+Clubs also keep in touch with their members via email to let them know what walks are planned.
 The walks take you to new areas that you would probably never visit and enjoy on your own.

 What does Rating mean under the description?